 A tilt up method for building this type of square donut structure.

-I would love to discuss the apparent tilt-up advantages, in contructing a square donut vault.
-Here is my time saving approach to building strong, style adaptable and cost efficient concrete structures.
+Hypothetical time saving approach to building strong, style adaptable and cost efficient concrete structures.
 It is especially suitable for semi-buried or begrimed housing.
-I can offer discounts on my labor for the first "optimized square donut" project.